 Quite unexpectedly, a lookout provides a view to the west down the Left Fork, with the South Guardian Angel peak directly ahead.
 After a somewhat dull start (in terms of scenery!) the Zion landscape starts to reveal itself…

-After this tantalizing glimpse of the Zion peaks, the track continues down the middle of Horse Pasture Plateau, still descending gradually.
+After this tantalizing glimpse of the Zion peaks, the West Rim Trail continues down the middle of Horse Pasture Plateau, still descending gradually.
 It’s a very easy hike so far!

 After four miles (6.4km) Potato Hollow is reached, one of the camping sites along the track.
 The track climbs briefly from here over a small ridge, from which there are views over the grassy meadow of Potato Hollow and the surrounding hills.